 Encouraging collaboration and ideation in an open, inviting environment.
 The use of stools instead of chairs and desk creates a sense of community and makes people open to critique and sharing ideas.

 This space uses modular desks so that students customize their seating arrangements so that they have ownership over their own personal space and feel comfortable in that space.

 This space encourages exploration.
 Storage will contain a variety of supplies so that students can practice hands-on learning in an open space.

 This project had many moving parts, so my role was creating an isographic drawing of the room, colour theory, helping with room layout and the 3D model for the VR experience.

-Here is what the stimulate, collaborate, play and reflect spaces look like while all integrated to be in the same room.
 The furniture is moveable to give students a sense of ownership and agency over their own space, maximizing their ability to create and collaborate.
 I created a mock-up of what the room would look like in an isometric view.
 I combined the research conducted on colour theories and customizable furniture to create an illustration of what the design would ideally look like.